react-page/react-page/README.md

 $ npm i
 ```

-Here are tasks we usually use when developing:
+Here are tasks we commonly use when developing:

 ```
 # run the tests in watch mode